GauthamaSid/Flashcard_Project_DSA/README.md

 **Contributing:**

-If you would like to contribute to this project, dont.Fork it and do what you want
+If you would like to contribute to this project, dont.